NucleusEngineering/build-your-ai-agent/README.md

 ### Workshop easy start

 Clicking this link will take you to Google Cloud Platform's console where you can start building.

 [![Begin the Tutorial](.journey/journey.svg)](https://shell.cloud.google.com/cloudshell/editor?cloudshell_git_repo=https://github.com/NucleusEngineering/build-your-ai-agent.git&cloudshell_tutorial=.journey/tutorial.neos.md&show=ide&cloudshell_workspace=)

+If you close this tutorial window by mistake, you can always run the following command to re-open it:
+`cloudshell launch-tutorial .journey/tutorial.neos.md`

 ### Prerequisites